 - Skillet: Place pizza in a dry skillet and cover with a lid or foil and heat over medium-high heat for about 4 to 6 minutes (cast iron & carbon steel pans are my favorite pans for this).

-Here are just some of the many uses for this homemade pizza dough:
+Here are just some of the many ways you can use this homemade pizza dough beyond making pizza with it:

 - Calzone